XSverdar/csarch2-simulation/README.md

 # CSARCH2 Simulation Project
 ## Binary Multiplication Simulator
-* Input: binary or decimal (use a minimum number of bits; max up to 16-bit)
+* Input: binary or decimal (max up to 16-bit)
-* Output:
+* Output: (1) Pencil-And-Paper (2) Booth's (3) Extended Booth's Algorithm
-   - Option to show either step-by-step or “all” mode of the A and Q output after every step
+   - Option to show step-by-step or "all" mode of the intermediate result
    - Option to output result in text file.

 ### Group 7 Members